canonical/craft-artifacts/README.rst

         directive from ``pyproject.toml``.

 #.
 Do a side-by-side diff of the ``.gitignore`` files in your project and
-   Starbase, making them as close as possible and adding anything that makes sense upstream.
+   craft-artifacts, making them as close as possible and adding anything that makes sense upstream.

 #.
 Bring in remaining top-level files: